microsoft/react-native-xaml/README.md

 ### Try the example
 In order to try the example app with the sample RuntimeComponent BlankUserControl, you need to:
-1. Build the RuntimeComponent1 library (example\windows\RuntimeComponent1) in Visual Studio
+1. Add the RuntimeComponent1 library (example\windows\RuntimeComponent1) into the ReactNativeXaml project in Visual Studio
 2. rerun codegen
 3. rebuild the TS
 4. Ensure your app references the runtime component project or winmd.